Arts and Sciences - Law (Bachelor’s Degree/JD)

 - Ignatian values, including personal and professional formation and seeking justice for all

-- Students will spend three years on requirements for a bachelor’s degree in the College of Arts and Sciences and three years on requirements for a law degree.
+Students will spend three years on requirements for a bachelor’s degree in the College of Arts and Sciences and three years on requirements for a law degree.
 The first year of law school will also count toward requirements for the bachelor’s degree.
+See the course catalog for more details on courses and GPA requirements.
+The 3-3 Law Worksheet gives a semester-level example.

-The new program is open by invitation to first-year students who have been admitted to the College of Arts and Sciences.
+The 3-3 law program is open by invitation to first-year students who have been admitted to the College of Arts and Sciences.

 To be admitted to the Creighton School of Law after only three years, students should earn and maintain a GPA of 3.5 in their Creighton coursework and must meet additional requirements.
 Students are strongly encouraged to participate in the pre-law seminar.